molgenis/sc-MetaBrain-consortium/mbQTL/README.md

 **Pipeline specific settings**:
  * `plot_pca`: whether or not to PCA visualise the expression matrix.
 Default `False`.
  * `include_modes`: which modes to run (options: `all`, `default`, `cov`, `covXPcs`, `XPcs`).
 For more info, see modes.
+ * `force_mega`: force the covariate correction and / or eQTL mapping to be done over all samples at once (options: `all`, `cov`, `qtl`, `none`).
+Default: `none`.
  * `n_pcs`: how many PCs should be removed from the expression matrix (e.g. `[0, 5, 10]`).
 If `cov` is also used these PCs are added to those covariates.
+ * `filter_vcf`: whether or not the input VCF should be filtered on variants / samples of interest before running QTL analysis.
+This adds some pre-processing time but can add substantial speed improvements in the QTL analysis.
+Only available if `snplimit` or `snpgenelimit` is used.
+Note that it also filters on the samples in the `gte` file.
+Default `False`.
  * `n_genes`: how many genes should be tested per chunk.
 If empty, all genes are tested in 1 chunk.
 Default `200`.
  * `use_snpannotation`: whether or not the `snpannotation` option should be used.
 Default `False`.
 Automatically set to `False` if `snplimit` or `snpgenelimit` is used since it is faster without `snpannotation` then.
- * `force_mega`: force the covariate correction and / or eQTL mapping to be done over all samples at once (options: `all`, `cov`, `qtl`, `none`).
-Default: `none`.
- * `filter_vcf`: whether or not the input VCF should be filtered on variants / samples of interest before running QTL analysis.
-This adds some pre-processing time but can add substantial speed improvements in the QTL analysis.
-Only available if `snplimit` or `snpgenelimit` is used.
-Note that it also filters on the samples in the `gte` file.
-Default `False`.
+ * `alpha`: QTL significance threshold.
+Default `0.05`.
  * `feature_name`: the info column that in your gtf that describes the names of the genes in your expression matrix.
 Default `gene_name`.
  * `autosomes_only`: whether or not to only include autosomal chromosomes.
 Default 'True'.
  * `force`: prevent snakemake from updating input settings that are unlogical.
 Use with caution.
 Default `False`.